Data format

 DOI and URL If a Digital Object Identifier ( DOI) is available it will be displayed during the screening phase as a clickable hyperlink to the full text document.
 Similary, if a URL is provided, this is also displayed as a clickable link.
 Note by using ASReview you do not automatically have access to full-text and if you do not have access you might want to read this blog post.

-Included A binary variable indicating the existing labeling decisions with 0 = irrelevant/excluded, and 1 = relevant/included.
+Included A binary variable indicating the existing labeling decisions with 0 = irrelevant/excluded, or 1 = relevant/included.
+If no label is present, we assume the record is not seen by the reviewer.
 Different column names are allowed, see the table.
-It can be used for:
+The behavior of the labels is different for each mode, see Fully, partially, and unlabeled data.

 RIS file format